pulumi/terraform-provider-aws/website/docs/r/iam_access_key.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `create_date` - Date and time in [RFC3339 format](https://tools.ietf.org/html/rfc3339#section-5.8) that the access key was created.
 * `encrypted_secret` - Encrypted secret, base64 encoded, if `pgp_key` was specified.
 This attribute is not available for imported resources.
-The encrypted secret may be decrypted using the command line, for example: `terraform output -raw encrypted_secret | base64 --decode | keybase pgp decrypt`.
+The encrypted secret may be decrypted using the command line.
 * `encrypted_ses_smtp_password_v4` - Encrypted SES SMTP password, base64 encoded, if `pgp_key` was specified.
 This attribute is not available for imported resources.
-The encrypted password may be decrypted using the command line, for example: `terraform output -raw encrypted_ses_smtp_password_v4 | base64 --decode | keybase pgp decrypt`.
+The encrypted password may be decrypted using the command line.
 * `id` - Access key ID.
 * `key_fingerprint` - Fingerprint of the PGP key used to encrypt the secret.
 This attribute is not available for imported resources.
 * `secret` - Secret access key.
 This attribute is not available for imported resources.
 Note that this will be written to the state file.
 If you use this, please protect your backend state file judiciously.
 Alternatively, you may supply a `pgp_key` instead, which will prevent the secret from being stored in plaintext, at the cost of preventing the use of the secret key in automation.